oudongjie2001/oudongjie2001.github.io/_pages/about.md

 ---

 ## About Dongjie Ou(欧东杰)
 I am Dongjie Ou, a master’s student at the School of Economics, Southwest University of Political Science and Law.
 My advisor is [Associate Professor Lijun Yang(杨丽君)](https://es.swupl.edu.cn/szdw/zrjs/ax/x1gjjjymyx/283110.htm).
 My research interests lie in **urban (agglomeration) and regional economics, industrial economics, and international trade**.
 My work involves both reduced-form and structural analyses.
+My future research will focus on **_the spatial political economy from the perspective of “Structure–Factors–Openness”: exploring the coupling mechanisms among structural adjustment, factor mobility, and institutional opening-up_**.

 I am an optimistic idealist.
 Outside of my academic life, I enjoy music, hiking and trips.
-I grew up in Chongqing, a beautiful city in southwest China.
+I grew up in Dazu District, Chongqing, located in Southwest China.
+It is a beautiful city.

 ## 🔥 News
 - 2025.06.28&emsp;Presentation at the Annual Conference of the Lige Law and Economics Association.